rmaicle/latex-templates/guide-doc/04_markdown.md

 ## Section Headings

-Section headings are structured divisions of the document main body: chapters, sections, subsections, etc. Except when a section headings appear at the start of the file, section headings must be preceeded and followed by one or more blank lines.
-It must start with one to six hash (`#`) characters, a space character, and followed by the section title text.
+Section headings are structured divisions of the document main body: chapters, sections, subsections, etc.
+Except when a section heading appear at the start of the file, section headings must be preceeded by and followed by one or more blank lines.
+Section headings must start with the hash (`#`) character followed by a space and the section title text.
+Section heading levels are specified by the number of hash characters.

 ~~~{style=syntax}
 # Chapter Heading 1